valeriia7/Gateway-API-EU/README.md

 The task is the following

 1. Decommission the bulb and the sensor from the ZigBee dongle
-2. Give back the dongle to Christoph
+2. Give back the dongle
 3. Set-up a mini Vivares system from the GW + router I left on your desk
 4. Connect to the cloud service and create a test config
 a.
 1 room